 Malicious employee behavior

-- Deliberate deletion of data or disclosure of sensitive information can cause enormous damage
+- Intentional data deletion or leaking sensitive information can cause severe harm

-- This also includes physical theft of computers, mobile phones or other IT equipment
+- Includes physical theft of laptops, phones, or other IT assets

-- This also includes misuse or impersonation to gain access to areas or data to which they are not entitled
+- Also includes tailgating, badge misuse, or impersonation to access restricted areas or data

 Attacks from outside